 Sugar Obtained from Red Macroalgae

-This hexose polymer is capable of attracting water and exchanging it for molecules of the active principle (the biologically active ingredient of a pharmaceutical drug).
-It releases the principle slowly, as per interstitial pressure.
+This hexose polymer can attract water and exchange it for molecules of the active principle (the biologically active ingredient of a pharmaceutical drug).
+It releases the principle slowly, as per Bioresource Technology.

 A Monosaccharide Sugar

-A monosaccharide sugar, D-galactose, is responsible for providing energy and finds use as a substrate for biosynthesis of several macromolecules in the human body.
-The main natural source of this component is mammalian milk, fruits, and vegetables, according to Human Metabolome Database (HMDB).
+A monosaccharide sugar, D-galactose, is responsible for providing energy and finds use as a substrate for biosynthesis of several macromolecules in the human body, per PubChem.

 Buffer Systems (4.2%)